 - Never attempt to follow an emergency vehicle going to, or coming from, an emergency.

 Watch Now: Sharing the road with emergency vehicles

-When a vehicle used exclusively for towing or rendering assistance is stopped on a highway with its amber lights in operation to assist a disabled vehicle, drivers must slow to 60 km/h when passing.
+When a vehicle used exclusively for towing or rendering assistance is stopped on a roadside with its amber or amber and blue lights flashing to assist a disabled vehicle, drivers must slow to 60 km/h when passing.
 This does not apply to vehicles travelling in the opposite direction on a divided highway.
 However, this does apply when travelling in the opposite direction on an undivided highway.

 Sharing the road with funeral processions

 Funeral processions have special privileges and should not be interfered with or interrupted.
 They must, however, obey all traffic signs and signals - unless all drivers with the right of way stop to permit the procession to proceed.Previous page Next page